PhaserEditor2D/PhaserEditor2D-v3/BUILD.md

 Please, use a modern and updated browser.

-If you used a previous version of the editor, it would be highly recommendable that you clean the browser cache while you load the new code.
+If you used a previous version of the editor, be sure to clear your browser cache in your browser's Developer Tools before loading the new code.

-Check in the Developer Console of the browser the version of the IDE.

 If you have any issues, please, open an issue in this repository or contact us at `developers@phasereditor2d.com`.